Justin Maurice O’Brien

 - Musical Angels and Nun, fresco, Matthias Ostendorfer (17th century).
-Salzburg: Abtei Nonnberg, ceiling to right of organ.
-Website: flickr, Traud’s photostream (2012-col.) A nun plays a violin accompanied by musical angels playing harp and a basset-sized bocal-blown pipe with a flared bell (possibly a basset recorder).
+Salzburg: Abtei Nonnberg, ceiling to right of the organ.
+Website: flickr, Traud’s photostream (2012-col.) A nun plays a violin accompanied by musical angels playing harp and a basset-sized pipe with a flared bell and blown with a bocal (possibly a basset recorder).
 A third angel conducts with a score on her lap.

 French Rococo tapestry designer, illustrator and painter, considered one of the greatest animal painters of the 18th century, and he became Director of the Tapestry Works in Beauvais where he created an entirely new Gobelins style; born Paris (1686), died Beauvais (1755).

 - Still-life with Violin and Recorder (1741), Jean-Baptiste Oudry (1686-1755).
 Berlin: Archiv für Künst und Geschichte.
 Ref.
 Alan Hutchinson Ltd, London: greeting card (col.); CD, Telemann, Six Sonatas for two flutes, Op.
 2, American Baroque, Naxos 8.554132 (1997: cover-col.); Archiv Moeck; Website: gallica (2012-b&w).
 Depicts grapes, peaches, a book, some sheet music, a baroque alto recorder and a violin.